Smeet-Shah/Smeet-Shah/README.md

 Hi I'm Smeet, i love basketball, puzzles, programming and jamming to music.
 Im in Computer Science at the University of Waterloo.

 💻 I specialize in full-stack development, integrating Next.js and React.js with TailwindCSS for a dynamic front-end interface.
-For the back-end, I LOVE LOVE LOVE Python and use Java, C/C++, with Django for robust web applications.
+For the back-end, I love Python and use Java, C/C++, with Django for robust web applications.
 My machine learning expertise are growing but include PyTorch, along with Keras, and XGBoost.
 I am also able manage databases with MongoDB and SQLite.
 Working on learning how to use Jupyter notebook for some really cool stuff!

 # 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)]([https://linkedin.com/in/sachin-ved-gupta](https://www.linkedin.com/in/s26shah/))